-It was a rough couple of months for New York City brokers who rely on technology — and, really, isn’t that nearly all of them?
-Not only did the Real Estate Board of New York roll out its new, long-awaited listings transmission system (which some had doubts about) and Apple unveil its much-maligned new operating system, but StreetEasy debuted a website redesign that has rankled brokers and inflamed some consumers.
+From the New York site: It was a rough couple of months for brokers who rely on technology — and, really, isn’t that nearly all of them?
+Not only did Apple unveil its much-maligned new operating system, but StreetEasy debuted a website redesign that has rankled brokers and inflamed some consumers.

 Some brokers who spoke with The Real Deal assumed the new interface, launched Sept.
 30, was tied to the Zillow buy, and some warned that StreetEasy would soon mimic Zillow’s sites around the country, which they criticized for promoting agents who do not have exclusives on listings.

 “The word that’s going around my office about it is that it got ‘Zillowfied,’ meaning it looks like Zillow,” said Eric Benaim, founder of residential brokerage Modern Spaces.
 “That can be a good thing or bad thing, depending on who you’re speaking to.”

 But the switchover had nothing to do with Zillow, said Sofia Song, StreetEasy’s vice president of research and communications.

 “The redesign has been in the works for months,” she said, adding that the roll out had been planned for the third quarter of 2013.

 The aim was to create a “visual search,” and make information on the site more accessible, Song said.
 The redesign offers more tabs, larger photos and new features, such as the “luxury,” section, dedicated to high-priced homes.